 The MicroSENS Hightemp Incubator IR CO2 Sensor

-Additionally, besides being cost-effective, accuracy and precision are another consideration to take in to account when selecting a sensor and vital in medical industries.
+Additionally, besides being cost-effective, accuracy and precision are other considerations to take in to account when selecting a sensor and vital in medical industries.
 Those selecting an Infrared IR sensing technology will find that they are known to ensure reliable, consistent, and highly accurate measurements long-term.
 Whereas Thermal Conductivity (TC) sensing technologies have been known to exhibit issues in harsh humidity that often result in providing more unstable/inaccurate measurements and sometimes failure.

 Overall, it is important to understand when researching how an Infrared IR CO2 sensor works and its main advantages, that there are many different designs out there on the market.
 Comparing these sensors and understanding how each model affects accuracy, precision, or aggressive temperatures - should not be a rushed task.

-The choice in selecting a sensing technology is also critical, because if the CO2 incubator is not operating properly or gases are not monitored efficiently; cell growth, pH, and tissues can all be severely affected.
+The choice in selecting a sensing technology is also critical, because if the CO2 incubator is not operating properly or gases are not monitored efficiently cell growth, pH, and tissues can all be severely affected.

-For years, incubator manufacturers and their end laboratory customers have worked to precisely minimize altered effects and replicate their cell cultures' natural environment to allow for optimal environmental conditions and results.
+For years, incubator manufacturers and their end laboratory customers have worked to minimize altered effects and replicate their cell cultures' natural environment to allow for optimal environmental conditions and results.

 Who would not want the best technology to further maintain this environment?

 With an Infrared IR CO2 Sensor, laboratories utilizing CO2 incubators can rest assured that they can accurately and repeatedly measure the CO2 to control the pH levels in the chamber and not worry about contamination or unstable maintenance for their specimens.